koseidiamond/KoseiHelper/README.md

 This entity follows the player horizontally, killing on contact, and can optionally be bounced on.
 It has several customizable options, including spawning mini versions each x seconds, flying away like strawberries, or be winged.
 They can also interact with springs.
 ### Mary Block
 Single-use flowers that launch you with more or less strength depending on the mode.
+### Custom Temple Cracked Blocks
+The red blocks in chapter 5 that can be broken by seekers, but allowing custom visuals (debris, texture and tint), sounds, and health (requiring x number of hits to be destroyed).
 ### Tile Refill
 Can enable or disable the Collidable and Visible properties of foreground tiles.
 ### Bound Refill